devops-kung-fu/bomber/doc/providers/osv.md

 At this time, the [OSV](https://osv.dev) supports the following ecosystems:

+- Alpine Linux
+- Bitnami
-- Android
+- Cargo (Rust)
-- crates.io
+- ConanCenter
-- Debian
+- Debian Linux
+- GitHub Actions
 - Go
+- Gradle
+- Hex (Erlang/Elixir)
+- Linux Kernel
 - Maven
-- NPM
+- npm
 - NuGet
+- OSS-Fuzz
-- Packagist
+- Packagist (PHP)
 - PyPI
 - RubyGems
+- SwiftURL

-and others...
+- and others...

 ## OSV Notes

-The OSV provider is pretty slow right now when processing large SBOMs.
-At the time of this writing, their batch endpoint is not functioning, so ```bomber ``` needs to call their API one package at a time.

 Additionally, there are cases where OSV does not return a Severity, or a CVE/CWE.
 In these rare cases, ```bomber``` will output "UNSPECIFIED", and "UNDEFINED" respectively.